Zamiell/isaac-faq/misc/Blog-Response.md

 ## 7. IsaacScript does not work properly if you have created a symbolic link on top of your mods directory.

 This is half-true.
-Prior to October 31st, IsaacScript would not handle the special case of end-users symlinking their mods directory to an entirely different directly.
+Prior to October 31st, IsaacScript would not handle the special case of end-users sym-linking their mods directory to an entirely different directly.
 However, fixing this bug was as simple as [removing a single character](https://github.com/IsaacScript/isaacscript/pull/11/files#diff-bc9705d0f7a567399044dfc66ccc82d4d9aa1cff116842a0094d54e463c9ecbcR68), which was handily performed by Kyojo in a pull request within hours of Jill bringing up the problem in the IsaacScript Discord.

 Jill seems to imply that this was somehow a major flaw in the software, but I don't think that is very fair.
 Most people don't use Linux, and most people don't decide to symlink their mods directory to somewhere else.